SchineD/microservice/README.md

 * You could run the same `dev-portal` with a modified config and two server configurations on different ports

-* you could go fancy, load an extension language like Lua into `dev-portal`, and there you could switch "identities" based on some incoming header value.
+* you could go fancy, load an extension language like Lua or javascript into `dev-portal`, and there you could switch "identities" based on some incoming header value.

 There are plenty of options to stay independent and agile, and still